Atukas77/assembly_sim/README.md

 • MUL <MEM1> <MEM2>: As above, with multiplication.
 • DIV <MEM1> <MEM2>: As above, with (integer) division.
 Division by zero is considered an error.

-Whenever it encounters a nonsensical situation, it simply replies “I’m afraid I can’t do that” and stops, ignoring all further instructions.
+Whenever it encounters a nonsensical situation (syntax error, invalid instruction), it simply replies “I’m afraid I can’t do that” and stops, ignoring all further instructions.

 Attempting to set any memory register to a value outside of its supported range of −2^42 and 2^42 is